mmBs/mmbs.github.io/_posts/2017-02-01-android-tools.md

       Unfortunately, every rose has its thorns and **Genymotion is an extra-paid solution** (just think about all these features, which I listed above).
 The [cheapest plan](https://www.genymotion.com/pricing-and-licensing/) costs 99€/year.

+      Update 4th Feb 2017: **Genymotion is also available for free**, but for personal use.
+You can download it [here](https://www.genymotion.com/fun-zone/).

-      **A [FREE] alternative** is to use built-in [Android emulator](https://developer.android.com/studio/run/emulator.html).
+      **Another [FREE] alternative** is to use built-in [Android emulator](https://developer.android.com/studio/run/emulator.html).
 Since 2015 it works pretty well, as it uses Google Intel x86 images.
 I like its smoothness, intuitiveness and that it is well-integrated with Android Studio.

 4. [Postman](https://www.getpostman.com/) **[FREE/PAID]** -- this tools is just **awesome**.
 I use it for 3 years now, initially as a Google Chrome extension, then as a native app.
 Postman helps you to be as productive and efficient as possible, while working with APIs.